Water scarcity in the United States

-Water scarcity in the United States is an increasing issue in the United States.
+Water scarcity in the United States is an increasing issue.
 It's estimated that 2.2 million people in the U.S. do not have running water, and over 44 million people are using water systems that do not meet standards for water quality.

 Water scarcity is the condition where the demand for fresh water exceeds the supply of fresh water resources.
 A country or region is considered to have water scarcity when the availability of natural hygienic water falls below 1000 meters cubed per person per year.
 Water scarcity is an issue that affects a large population within a certain region and a large timescale.
 Water scarcity affects many different aspects in Americans' daily lives, including the economy, health, electricity, hydraulic power plants, agriculture, and drinking water.
 This issue has been present for decades, but is becoming more prevalent due to climate change, pollution, and an increased demand for water through urbanization and agricultural practices.